Overview

 Browse datastore

-Low level file operations
+Low-level file operations

 Remove file

-Update virtual machine files
+Update VM files

-Update virtual machine metadata
+Update VM metadata

-FolderCreate folder
+FolderCreate Folder

 Delete folder